ajoseph12/MLDM_Project/Project_info.md

 * Implement Transfer learning methods.
 For example, we are two in a group, the only one draws digits for training and the second draw digits for testing.
 And there's possibly going to be a shift in the distribution between the two and one will need to automatically adapt one's model to this shift.
 * KNN is not perfect, we have storage and complexity problems.
 So we'll have to implement different strategies to overcome these disadvantages (CNN, radial speed up method,.. etc).
 There exits plenty of algorithms to help over the disadvantages of KNN, so one should evaluate different strategies and compare its performance - in terms of accuracy and time/space complexity - with the baseline (standard KNN)
+* Create something from the designed classifier (possibly the optimal one), like a game of sorts - a calculator for example.

 General Comments